Questioning the Survey Responses of Large Language Models: Inspecting adjusted responses

 To eliminate confounding due to labeling and ordering biases, we survey models under randomized choice ordering, borrowing an established methodology to adjust for ordering biases of all kinds in survey research~\citep{groves2009survey}.
+Also a recent work in LLM research adopts this methodology~\citep{robinson2023leveraging}.
 In the following, we refer to the expected response after answer choice randomization as the \emph{adjusted} response.

-In Figure~\ref{fig:adjusted} we plot the normalized entropy of base models' adjusted responses for the ACS questions considered.
-We find that after adjustment, 1) the variations in responses' entropy across survey questions are very small, 2) we no longer observe the trend of the entropy of model responses increasing log-linearly with model size.
+In Figure~\ref{fig:adjusted} we plot the normalized entropy of models' adjusted responses for the ACS questions considered.
+First focusing on base models, and comparing the results to Figure~\ref{fig:unadjusted} we find that after adjustment, 1) the variations in responses' entropy across survey questions are very small, 2) we no longer observe the trend of the entropy of model responses increasing log-linearly with model size.
 In fact, models’ survey responses have a normalized entropy of approximately~$1$ irrespective of model size or survey question asked.
 This validates our initial hypothesis that, without adjustment, variations in responses across base models arise predominantly due to systematic biases such as A-bias, rather than the content of the survey questions asked.